International House, Melbourne

-International House is the second largest residential college of the University of Melbourne.
-It provides co-educational accommodation to 350 undergraduate and graduate students who are attending the University of Melbourne and nearby tertiary institutions.
-It is situated at 241 Royal Parade, Parkville.
+International House the second-largest residential college of the University of Melbourne.
+Situated at 241 Royal Parade in Parkville, it provides co-educational accommodation to 350 undergraduate and graduate students who are attending the university and nearby tertiary institutions.

-The college was opened in 1957 and is still owned by the University of Melbourne.
+International House was opened in 1957 and is still owned by the university.
 It was the first International House in Australia.

 History

 Colombo Plan

-Shortly after the end of World War II, the Australian government invited university students from countries in South and South East Asia to study in Australia as part of an aid program called the Colombo Plan.
-A significant number of these Colombo Plan students came to the University of Melbourne.
+Shortly after the end of World War II, the Australian government invited university students from countries in South and Southeast Asia to study in Australia as part of an aid program called the Colombo Plan.
+Many of these students came to the University of Melbourne.

-Various groups within and outside the University of Melbourne hoped to make these students feel welcome and assist them to form friendships with Australian students.
-At the same time, racial misconceptions were profoundly impacting international students looking for suitable accommodation.
-It was felt that the establishment of a new residential college for local and overseas students would develop interpersonal relationships between students and help increase ties between nations.
+Various groups within and outside the University of Melbourne aimed to make these students feel welcome and assist them in forming friendships with Australian students.
+At the same time, racial misconceptions and general racism were common in the university.

 Fundraising and establishment

-The model of this new residential college was inspired by the International Houses Worldwide Movement, and International Houses which were already operating successfully in Europe and the United States.
+The model for this new residential college was inspired by the International Houses Worldwide Movement and by International Houses that were already operating successfully in Europe and the United States.
+This marked the first such venture in Australia.

-Fundraising by the student community and various community and women's groups began in the early 1950s, and enjoyed a remarkably wide base of community support.
-The Rotary Club of Melbourne was heavily involved in establishing International House.
+Fundraising by the student community and various community and women's groups began in the early 1950s and enjoyed wide community support.
+The Rotary Club of Melbourne was involved in establishing International House.
 This involvement has continued to the present.

-It was the first International House to be built in Australia, and a lot of supporters took pleasure out of building the college for this purpose.
-The original designated site for International House was at 231–241 Royal Parade and was purchased in September 1953 for £13,500.
-Its primary attractiveness was that it was away from the University of Melbourne ‘College Crescent’ and the Parkville campus, allowing residents to spend more time ‘at home’ than at university.
+The original site for International House, at 231–241 Royal Parade, was purchased in September 1953 for £13,500.
+Situated separately from the University campus and its ‘College Crescent’ of residential colleges, International House provided residents with the opportunity to spend more time 'at home' than at the university.

-The Clunies Ross Wing was the first building to be established at International House, and the college opened in 1957 for its first intake of forty-two men from Australia and overseas as an independent, multicultural, self-supporting residential college owned and operated by the University of Melbourne.
-It was officially opened the following year by the Prime Minister of Australia of the day, the Right Honorable Sir Robert Menzies.
+The college began its first intake in 1957, welcoming forty-two men from Australia and overseas as an independent, multicultural, self-supporting residential hall owned and operated by the University of Melbourne.
+It was officially opened on 24 May 1958 by the Prime Minister of Australia, Sir Robert Menzies.